-Bringing in $300 billion a year in revenue, one might wonder what it takes to make it so successful.
-As it turns out, quite a lot: the resources of healthy ecosystems — fresh water, clean air, robust biodiversity, productive land — and the stability of just societies.
+Bringing in more than a trillion a year in revenue, one might wonder what it takes to make it so successful.
+As it turns out, quite a lot: the resources of healthy ecosystems—fresh water, clean air, robust biodiversity, productive land—and the stability of just societies.
 So as the third most environmentally damaging industry in the world, one might also wonder what its fashion leaders are doing to promote the kind of sustainability necessary for their long-term viability.
 Well, Myriam Laroche did too.

-Celebrating her 8th season as founder of Eco Fashion Week (EFW), Myriam and her team are informing and inspiring the fashion-conscious, and sustainable-minded, alike, in a way that harmonizes beauty and the environment.
+Celebrating its 8th season, Eco Fashion Week (EFW) is informing and inspiring the fashion-conscious, and sustainable-minded, alike, in a way that harmonizes beauty and the environment.
 After all, innovation in fashion — the future of chic — is inextricably linked to innovation in, well, sustainability.

-We fully embody the values and aesthetics of Eco Fashion Week’s mission: present the industry with sustainable innovations in fashion, and build the capacity within our audience to ensure that consumer values, intentions, and actions, are always aligned.
+The EFW team fully embodies the values and aesthetics of Eco Fashion Week’s mission: present the industry with sustainable innovations in fashion, and build the capacity within our audience to ensure that consumer values, intentions, and actions, are always aligned.